Bright green environmentalism: Origin and evolution of bright green thinking

 The term bright green, coined in 2003 by writer Alex Steffen, refers to the fast-growing new wing of environmentalism, distinct from traditional forms.
 Bright green environmentalism aims to provide prosperity in an ecologically sustainable way through the use of new technologies and improved design.

-Proponents promote and advocate for green energy, electric automobiles, efficient manufacturing systems, bio and nanotechnologies, ubiquitous computing, dense urban settlements, closed loop materials cycles and sustainable product designs.
+Proponents promote and advocate for green energy, electric vehicles, efficient manufacturing systems, bio and nanotechnologies, ubiquitous computing, dense urban settlements, closed loop materials cycles and sustainable product designs.
 One-planet living is a commonly used phrase.
-Their principal focus is on the idea that through a combination of well-built communities, new technologies and sustainable living practices, quality of life can actually be improved even while ecological footprints shrink.
+Their principal focus is on the idea that through a combination of well-built communities, new technologies and sustainable living practices, the quality of life can actually be improved even while ecological footprints shrink.

-The term bright green has been used with increased frequency due to the promulgation of these ideas through the Internet and recent coverage in the traditional media.
+The term bright green has been used with increased frequency due to the promulgation of these ideas through the Internet and coverage by some traditional media.

 Dark greens, light greens and bright greens

 Alex Steffen describes contemporary environmentalists as being split into three groups, dark, light, and bright greens.